trampgeek/moodle-qtype_coderunner/Readme.md

 Authors: Richard Lobb, University of Canterbury, New Zealand.
          Tim Hunt, The Open University, UK

-NOTE: a more-easily browsed version of this documentation, together with a few sample quizzes containing example CodeRunner questions, is available at [coderunner.org.nz](http://coderunner.org.nz).
-Also, there's [a forum](http://coderunner.org.nz/mod/forum/view.php?id=51) there, where you can post CodeRunner questions, such as requests for help if things go wrong, or are looking for ideas on how to write some
+NOTE: A few sample quizzes containing example CodeRunner questions are available at [coderunner.org.nz](http://coderunner.org.nz).
+There's also [a forum](http://coderunner.org.nz/mod/forum/view.php?id=51) there, where you can post CodeRunner questions, such as requests for help if things go wrong, or are looking for ideas on how to write some